vweevers/hallmark/README.md

 ### `plugins`

-An array of extra plugins, to be applied in both lint and `--fix` mode.
+An array of extra plugins, to be applied in both lint and fix mode.

 ### `fixers`

-An array of extra plugins, to be applied in `--fix` mode.
+An array of extra plugins, to be applied in fix mode.

 ## Opt-in Features